 Continue along the N-120 for several km.
 Cross the highway at the mojón.

 The path rises over the little town of Noceda.
 You will be on a grassy shoulder along the LU-933.

 After an ascent from Noceda, an arrow takes you off onto a dirt track, to the right.
 It is well marked and easy to follow.
 At the top, the Camino merges with the PR-G141, a local hiking trail that is marked with yellow and white signs.
-There is a lovely descent through an old growth forest and along pretty streams.
+There is a lovely descent through an old growth forest (note, this may be undergoing loggin) and along pretty streams.

 At the intersection of about five dirt roads, you see a chapel straight ahead.
 The Camino mojón and PR trail markers go past the Capela dos Remedios (Chapel of the Remedies).
 Soon after, the PR trail diverges from the Camino.
 PR goes to the left, while the Camino keeps going straight.
 There is a sign and also an arrow.
 Keep straight down to a small hamlet, Carballo do Lor.
 A sign points off-Camino to a fountain/lavadoiro (a lavadoiro is an old outdoor clothes-washing place) about 30 meters to the right before you start going down.